taskflow/taskflow/doc/faq.md

 in just a few minutes.
 The performance scales very well and is comparable to hard-coded multi-threading.
 Of course, the judge is always left for users -:)

+#### Q: What is the weird hex value, like 0x7fc39d402ab0, in the dumped graph?

+**A:** Each task has a method `name(const std::string&)` for user to assign a human readable string to ease the debugging process.
+If a task is not assigned a name or is an internal node, its address value in the memory is used instead.

 ## Compile Issues